S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "frequencyBodyGyroscope-std()-Y"
 "frequencyBodyGyroscope-std()-Z"

-Mean and Std Dev of the magnitudes of the frequency domain variables above:
+-Mean and Std Dev of the magnitudes of the frequency domain variables above:

+"frequencyBodyAccelerometerMagnitude-mean()"
+"frequencyBodyAccelerometerMagnitude-std()"
+"frequencyBodyAccelerometerJerkMagnitude-mean()"
+"frequencyBodyAccelerometerJerkMagnitude-std()"
-"frequencyBodyAccelerometerMagnitude-mean()" "frequencyBodyAccelerometerMagnitude-std()" "frequencyBodyAccelerometerJerkMagnitude-mean()" "frequencyBodyAccelerometerJerkMagnitude-std()" "frequencyBodyGyroscopeMagnitude-mean()"
+"frequencyBodyGyroscopeMagnitude-mean()"
 "frequencyBodyGyroscopeMagnitude-std()"
+"frequencyBodyGyroscopeJerkMagnitude-mean()"
-"frequencyBodyGyroscopeJerkMagnitude-mean()" "frequencyBodyGyroscopeJerkMagnitude-std()"
+"frequencyBodyGyroscopeJerkMagnitude-std()"